-63.342 Social Philosophy II
+63,341 Social Philosophy II

-Analysis and critical evaluation of beliefs about means and ends in a society with a liberal democratic system of government.
-The state and society.
-Power, authority, sovereighty.
-Moral and other grounds of political obligation.
-Liberal democracy.
-Challenges and alternatives.
-Freedom.
-Rights and dulies.
-Justice and equality.
-Justice and desert.
-Verification issues.
+Analysis and critical evaluation of beliefs about means and ends in a liberal democracy.
+Particular examination of: the state and society, power, authority, sovereignty, political obligation.
+Challenges and alternatives to liberal democracy.
+A consideration of different philosophical perspectives on rights and obligations, freedom, equality and social justice.

-63.353 Social Welfare II
+63,353 Social Welfare II